sherpal8/fe-nc-news-react/README.md

 At the top right, you will note that you are logged in by default as username `jessjelly`.

 **Gentle note: Important**
-To post and delete comments, you will need to enter all 3 details below as it matches the database (credentials) in the backend.
+To post and delete comments, you will need to enter all 3 details as below as it matches the database (credentials) in the backend to allow for function.
 username: jessjelly
 fullname: Jess Jelly
 password: 123